-The prison terms depend on the specific crime the defendant is charged with:
+The prison terms depend on the specific crime you are charged with:

 Child pornography is an “intent crime” in Nevada.
-Therefore, charges should be dismissed if the prosecutor cannot prove that the defendant meant to possess, promote, or produce kiddie porn.
+Therefore, charges should be dismissed if the prosecutor cannot prove that you meant to possess, promote, or produce kiddie porn.

-On this page, our Las Vegas criminal defense attorneys discuss:
+On this page, our Las Vegas criminal defense attorneys discuss the following topics re.
+Nevada child pornography laws:

-Child pornography (or “kiddie porn”) in Nevada is a display of sexual conduct involving minors meant to appeal to a viewer’s baser instincts.
+Nevada law prohibits possessing, advertising, or creating child pornography in Nevada.
+Child pornography (or “kiddie porn”) is a display of sexual conduct involving minors meant to appeal to a viewer’s baser instincts.
 Sexual conduct means either:

 - sexual intercourse,